John Rolfe: Pocahontas

-John Rolfe and Rebecca continued cultivating tobacco with success.
+John Rolfe and Pocahontas continued cultivating tobacco with success.
 In 1616 they were sent to England as guests of the Virginia Company to promote colonization and investment in Virginia.
-They were accompanied by baby Thomas as well as by deputy-governor of the colony, Sir Thomas Dale, and 12 members of Rebecca's tribe, including her brother-in-law Uttamatomakkin.
-They sailed aboard the Treasurer, commanded by Captain Samuel Argall, and arrived at the port of Plymouth, England on 12 June 1616.
-They toured England, promoting the colony, Queen Anne and others were reportedly charmed by Rebecca, and investment in the Virginia Company increased.
-During their visit, John Rolfe wrote "A True Relation of the state of Virginia Lefte by Sir Thomas Dale Knight in May Last 1616" the manuscript was published in 1617 and further touted the viability of the colony in Virginia.
-After nine months in England, the party prepared to return to Virginia but were delayed by bad weather.
-Finally setting sail in March of 1617, the party had to immediately make port in Gravesend because Rebecca was gravely ill.
-Rebecca died and was buried at St George's Church, Gravesend on 21 March 1617.
+They were accompanied by baby Thomas as well as by the deputy governor of the colony, Sir Thomas Dale, and 12 members of Pocahontas' tribe, including her brother-in-law Uttamatomakkin.
+They sailed aboard the Treasurer, commanded by Captain Samuel Argall, and arrived in England in June 1616.
+They helped promote the colony and investment in the Virginia Company increased.
+During their visit, John Rolfe wrote "A True Relation of the State of Virginia Lefte by Sir Thomas Dale Knight in May Last 1616" The manuscript was published in 1617 and further touted the viability of the colony in Virginia.
+After nine months in England, the party prepared to return to Virginia but was delayed by bad weather.
+Finally setting sail in March 1617, the party had to make port in Gravesend because Pocahontas was gravely ill.
+Pocahontas died and was buried at St George's Church, Gravesend on 21 March 1617.
 Their small son Thomas was sick as well, it was determined he was too ill to survive a voyage.
-Pressured to return to Virginia, John Rolfe appointed Sir Lewis Stukley as guardian to his son and returned to Virginia with Uttamatomakkin.
+Pressured to return to Virginia, John Rolfe appointed Sir Lewis Stukley as temporary guardian to his son and returned to Virginia with Uttamatomakkin.
 Stukley had custody of Thomas Rolfe until his uncle Henry Rolfe could take over his care.
 It was intended that Thomas would return to Virginia once he recovered his health.
 Unfortunately, John Rolfe would never see his son again.
 Thomas did recover his health but remained in England until reaching adulthood.